ArkT840/Raiddon/wowlog-data/Readme.md

 You can also view the schema in your browser by clicking [here](https://www.warcraftlogs.com/v2-api-docs/warcraft/).

 ## Legal
-This project is not authored, affiliated or endorsed in any way by WarcraftLogs.
+This project is not authored, affiliated or endorsed in any way by WarcraftLogs.<br/>
-If you have any support questions, please reach out to our support team at support@warcraftlogs.com.
+If you have any support questions, please reach out to support team at support@warcraftlogs.com.